 As an aside, coffee drinkers probably know this… drinking coffee or anything with caffeine will boost mood.
 Not only that, but it speeds the metabolism to help with weight loss, boosts energy and vitality, and makes your brain more clear.
 Caffeine, yerba mate and guarana are all actually useful in terms of their natural antidepressant activity!
 They’re obviously not right for everyone, but they’re still great pick-me-ups and I rely on all of them at times.

 Vitamin D is on my checklist above because it is well-known to support a healthy mood.
 D is so intricately associated with the mood that a deficiency is sometimes a contributing or driving factor in schizophrenia!
 Many studies have proven a correlation, and people with SAD almost always have lower levels of vitamin D.

 Skin color impacts it too.
 Research has uncovered the link between pigmentation of the skin, and levels of vitamin D. Darker toned skin (more pigmentation in the skin) could cause a person to be at greater risk of vitamin D deficiency, and if they move to a higher altitude (or stay indoors a lot) then the risk of getting SAD increases even more so.

 Finally, to make the case for vitamin D, there are studies that prove there is a lag time of 7 to 8 weeks before the onset of depression which occurs after the spike in UV sunlight.
 This reminds me, light therapy helps some folks, and there are many devices and options today.

 You can take a blood test to evaluate levels of vitamin D, and supplements of vitamin D are available nationwide at every health food store.
-I even have my own brand of this, if you are interested in supporting my work, CLICK HERE and you’ll be taken to my shop.
+I even have my own brand of this, if you are interested in supporting my work, please visit my shop.